 The university is taking extra precautions to clean high-touch surfaces on campus, including dining areas, classrooms, healthcare facilities and recreational facilities.

 If you have questions regarding additional cleaning that may be needed for suspect or confirmed COVID-19 cases, please contact the Facilities Service Center at 734-647-2059.
 Michigan Medicine areas should follow their normal process for addressing this situation.

 Michigan Medicine is prepared for COVID-19 patients and has activated comprehensive emergency response teams, which are ready and prepared for all types of emergencies.
 Patients and visitors are being screened to quickly identify those with travel-related risk factors or potential contact with infected people.

-Our healthcare providers also are preparing for the possibility of cases within the state of Michigan by providing standard face masks to patients with respiratory illness or fever when they enter our healthcare facilities.
+Our healthcare providers also providing standard face masks to patients with respiratory illness or fever when they enter our healthcare facilities.

 Please see our Admissions questions and answers for admissions-specific information.

 Reports of the impact of COVID-19 around the world can be troubling, especially for members of the community who are from or have friends and family in affected areas.

 Resources and support are available for students through the Dean of Students Office or Counseling and Psychological Services.
 Faculty and staff can reach out to the Faculty and Staff Counseling and Consultation Office at 734-936-8660.
 Michigan Medicine Faculty and Staff can access resources through the Office of Counseling and Workplace Resilience at 734-763-5409.